Central Kings Rural High School

-Central Kings Rural High School (CKRHS) is a secondary school located in Cambridge, Kings County, Nova Scotia, Canada.
+Central Kings Rural High School (CKRHS), commonly locally referred to as just "CK", is a secondary school located in Cambridge, Kings County, Nova Scotia, Canada.
 It serves students from grades 6 to 12.
 CK's students come from the Somerset, Cambridge, Waterville, Coldbrook and North/South Alton areas of Kings County.
 Students from Somerset District Elementary School and Cambridge District Elementary School feed into the school at grade 6, while students at Coldbrook District School feed into the school at grade 9.

 History

 Central Kings Rural High School was built in 1952.
 It began as a junior high school with nineteen classrooms.
 A senior high school was added in 1962.
 The school was created as part of a province-wide movement to create rural high schools.
 Previously students in rural areas of Kings County had to board away from home or travel long distances by train to complete high school at the Kings County Academy in Kentville.